mhorpheus/test/DFIR-GDPR.md

 3. GDPR applies to the processing of personal data by a controller not established in the EU, but in a place where Member State law applies by virtue of public international law.

 Following conclusions can be drawn based on the above:
-- If Client (as data owner) is bound by GDPR, then XFIR (as data processor) is also bound by GDPR.
+- If Client (as data controller) is bound by GDPR, then XFIR (as data processor) is also bound by GDPR.
-- Client can be a company from outside EU, but if stores or processes data of EU citizens, then Client is bound by GDPR.
+- Client can be a company from outside EU, but if they process (store) data of EU citizens, then Client is bound by GDPR.
-- Practically, every company becomes easily bound by GDPR, cause it is highly possible that it is processing EU citizen data, eg. maintaining email address book with even single record of EU citizen.
+- Practically, every company becomes easily bound by GDPR, because it is highly possible that it is processing EU citizen data, eg. maintaining email address book with even single record of EU citizen, commerce website selling to EU citizens, etc.

 ### Meeting the Minimum GDPR Requirements
 Most of the people simplify and assume that to meet minimum GDPR requirements, data must reside within the EU.
 However, this is incorrect.
-There are two ways data processor can meet the minimum GDPR requirements:
+There are two ways data processor can comply with the minimum GDPR requirements:
-1. Data are stored physically in EU **and** data processor/subprocessor fulfils minimum security and data protection requirements.
+1. Data is stored physically in EU **and** data processor/subprocessor fulfils minimum security and data protection requirements.
-2. Determine whether data processor provides the same or adequate security and data protection measures, recognised by GDPR and country specific data protection laws.
+2. Determine whether data processor/subprocessor provides the same or adequate security and data protection measures, recognised by GDPR and country specific data protection laws.
 This is performed using DPIA (Data Protection Impact Assessment).

 In the second scenario, data processor performs DPIA which must be approved by its DPO or Legal.
-Afterwards data owner can review result of DPIA and accept it.
-This process, when completed successfully, allows data processor to meet the minimum GDPR requirements, even though data are not stored physically in EU.
-The outcome of DPIA is documented in a document called DPA (Data Processing Agreement or Data Processing Addendum).
+Afterwards data controller can review result of DPIA and accept it.
+This process, when completed successfully, allows data processor/subprocessor to meet the minimum GDPR requirements, even though data is not stored physically in EU.

+In both scenarios, the data controller and data processor/sub-processor will agree the general terms around the personal data to be processed, by which parties, for what purpose and for how long the personal data will be kept.
+The outcome of DPIA This is documented in a document called DPA (Data Processing Agreement or Data Processing Addendum).

 ## How IBM Deals with GDPR Compliance
 IBM, as a global company, was not able to fulfil the GDPR requirement to store all data physically in EU.
-However, IBM was able to meet the minimum GDPR requirements by performing the DPIA (as discussed in section [Meeting the Minimum GDPR Requirements](#Meeting-the-Minimum-GDPR-Requirements)).
-The outcome of this process was documented in DPA and subprocessors listing, together with the fact that IBM rely on EU Model Clauses to contractually cover the cross border transfers of EU data.
+However, IBM was able to meet the minimum GDPR (as discussed in section [Meeting the Minimum GDPR Requirements](#Meeting-the-Minimum-GDPR-Requirements)).
+The outcome of this process was documented in the DPA and subprocessors listing, together with the fact that IBM rely on EU Model Clauses to contractually cover the cross border transfers of EU data.

 Client may ask, how we as IBM deal with GDPR Compliance for IBM Clients.
 In such a case, **always download the latest versions of below documents** and send them to a Client:
 1. DPA (Data Processing Agreement or Data Processing Addendum):